Rituraj-M50/JavaScript-Practice/README.md

 6️⃣ Functions in JavaScript - <br>

-📍 Function are used to create DRY code - It means don't repeat yourself. <br>
+📍 Functions are used to create DRY code - It means don't repeat yourself. <br>
 <br>
 ✅ Average of two numbers. <br>